microsoft/vscode-webview-ui-toolkit/src/breadcrumb-item/README.md

 ### End Icon

-An icon can be added to the end of Breadcrumb Item by adding an element with the attribute `slot="end"`, such as an SVG icon.
+An icon can be added to the right of Breadcrumb Item text by adding an element with the attribute `slot="end"`, such as an SVG icon.

 [Interactive Storybook Example](https://mttallac.azurewebsites.net/?path=/story/library-breadcrumb-item--with-end-icon)